alex-karpenko/git-events-runner/docs/intro/quick-start.md

 ## Installation

-The easiest way to install GitEventsRunner operator to your Kubernetes cluster is to use [Helm chart](https://github.com/alex-karpenko/helm-charts/tree/main/charts/git-events-runner).
+The easiest way to install Git Events Runner operator to your Kubernetes cluster is to use [Helm chart](https://github.com/alex-karpenko/helm-charts/tree/main/charts/git-events-runner).
 Add repo: